 - Appreciate science and skepticism as tools to determine what is true or false

-- Attempt to apply the tools of skepticism widely and consistently in their lives
+- Attempt to apply tools of skepticism widely and consistently in their lives

 - Confront non-evidence-based claims and beliefs, testing them when possible